What is Customer Effort (CES)?

 Customer Effort Score Pros and Cons

 As with any data collection methodology, there are pros and cons to Customer Effort Score.

 It's the strongest predictor of customer loyalty and future purchase behaviour.
 The HBR study suggests “of the customers who reported low effort, 94% expressed an intention to repurchase, and 88% said they would increase their spending”.

 It's a strong predictor of referral likelihood: “81% of the customers who had a hard time solving their problems reported an intention to spread negative word of mouth”.

 It can be highly specific and actionable, helping you to identify obstacles to a positive customer experience.

 Some cons include:

 Customer Effort is a relatively new metric, but it is gaining in popularity as a headline metric and an effective measure of customer loyalty.
-In this webinar we'll talk about the pros and cons of the metric and how it can add a different perspective to your customer research.
+If you are easy to deal with – customers are likely to come back.

 Benchmarking Results, Can It Be Done Reliably and How?

 We are all interested to see how our Customer Satisfaction or NPS scores compare to others, but how do we do it reliably and what do we want to get from benchmarking.
 Greg Roche talks through different approaches to benchmarking and how best to use this MI to drive action.